All Episodes

 Serving up Titus Andronicus with Jesse Berger and Red Bull Theater

-Jesse Berger, founder of Red Bull Theater, discusses one of today’s preeminent producers of early modern English drama and their new production of Shakespeare’s gruesome Titus Andronicus.
+Jesse Berger, founder and Producing Artistic Director of Red Bull Theater, joins us to discuss the company’s history and its production of Shakespeare’s Titus Andronicus.

 Episode 111